achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 The agent has mastered special defensive techniques.
 When using the Defend maneuver, his Parry is increased by +4 (instead of +2).
 If using the Full Defense maneuver, add +2 to his Fighting roll to determine the Parry score.

 ##Takedown
 **Requirements**: Novice, Fighting d8+

 The agent is trained in how to throw or trip an opponent.
 Make an opposed Fighting roll versus the target.
 Each Size category difference incurs a –2 penalty.
-With a success, the now prone opponent may be placed in any spot within 1”of the agent.
+With a success, the now prone opponent may be placed in any spot within 1" of the agent.
 With a raise, the opponent is prone and Shaken; if already Shaken, he takes a wound.